tmgrgg/shoe-recommendation-engine/README.md

 This version of ShoeGAN was trained on higher resolution greyscale images and used a more powerful (and less stable) architecture, resulting in images that were less consistent but more detailed and interesting:

 ![png](media/0-03Quite.png)
-*Some details such as laces present here (image from early training)*
+*Some details such as laces present here *

 ![png](media/0-03Boring.png)
 *A number of sneakers and a clear heel with insole (top right)*